Student loans simply explained!

-The financial reality at today’s rate of 6.1% (2017-18) means the average student will have accrued £5,800 interest by the time they graduate.
-And higher earners charged this top rate after graduation ‘could end up paying interest of £40,000 on top of the amount borrowed.’
+The Institute for Fiscal Studies (IFS) calculates that the average student will have accrued £5,800 interest by the time they graduate.
+And higher earners charged the top rate after graduation ‘could end up paying interest of £40,000 on top of the amount borrowed.’